HarryRHayden/CI_PP2/README.md

 7. To provide a set of rules should they be required
 8. Provide a dynamic scoreboard for the player
 9. Provide an unbias computer player ensuring the selection is completely random
+10. Provide the user buttons to input their selection

 ## User Experience